Skip to main content

 Feature Description:

-• Can specify ascending or descending order
+• Ascending or descending order can be specified.

 • Suitable for simple single-condition queries

-Example configuration:
+Example Configuration:

 // Raw data structure